Cyle Larin: 2016 season

 On March 6, Orlando began the new season by hosting Real Salt Lake.
 Down 2–0 in the fourth minute of added time, Larin scored from Brek Shea's pass and then set up Adrian Winter's equalizer in the eventual 2–2 draw.
 He scored in each of the team's first three games of the season, the third being the only goal in a win at New York City on March 18.
+On March 18, he was also awarded Goal of the Week for his goal against Chicago Fire in a 1–1 draw seven days earlier.
+On August 5, Larin was given his second Goal of the Week award for his goal against the New England Revolution in a 3–1 victory five days earlier.
+On September 23, Larin was awarded his final Goal of the Week award for his sole goal in a 4–1 loss to Columbus Crew six days earlier.

 Larin was selected for the 2016 MLS All-Star Game in San Jose, California, coming on in place of Sebastian Giovinco for the final 14 minutes of a 2–1 loss to England's Arsenal.

 2017 season

 Larin scored the first three goals of Orlando's 2017 season, including a brace against Philadelphia.
 In the early hours of Thursday, June 15, Larin was arrested and charged with DUI.
 As a result, he missed three games while under assessment by MLS.
 After scoring 12 goals in the 2017 season, Larin indicated a desire to move to Europe in the offseason.
 His last match with Orlando City was a friendly match against Puerto Rico to raise money for the devastation caused by Hurricane María where he scored two goals.